What Are Botnets?

 Due to aggressive action by security agencies in cracking down on centralized C&C botnet servers around the world, the decentralized P2P model is now almost universally used to control botnets.
 This eliminates centralized control which has a single point of failure that is vulnerable to being shut down by law enforcement agencies and replaces it with decentralized peer-to-peer control.
 P2P botnets find other infected devices by scanning random IP addresses to establish contact.
 If a machine is infected, it conveys its list of installed bots to the infected machine that contacted it, which can then relay updates and commands from the botnet controller to herd the new additions to the botnet to execute commands.

 As bot technology and the sophistication of botnets grow increasingly more capable and powerful, new, record-setting botnets are uncovered every few months that eclipse the size and attack potential of previous botnets.
-Three of the largest, most damaging botnets in the recent past are:
+Three of the largest, most damaging botnets in the recent past have been:

 Mirai Botnet